rvanlaar/dokku-nginx-stream/README.md

 # Dokku NGINX Stream plugin (Alpha)

+**Note:** A maintained version can be found here: https://github.com/josegonzalez/dokku-nginx-stream

 **Note:** Alpha software.
 Pull Requests are welcome

 **Note:** Only one tcp port per app is supported